johntdyer/learning-vm/README.md

     echo "Hello world!" | telnet localhost 5001

+You can also send logs from any service which support syslog.
+This is a host only adapter, so the service must be on your local machine

+Just set your host to 39.39.39.22:5514

 If you want to play with the logstash configuration, you can do the following:

 * run: `vagrant ssh` to ssh in